 Our choices define our values.
 And life is full of choices.

-We raised an entire video game generation in digital fantasyland.
-But back in real-ville… those naughty online photos long thought deleted live on as someone’s screen-saver.
+We raised an entire video game generation in digital fantasyland unplugged from reality.
+But those naughty online photos long thought deleted live on as someone’s screen-saver.
 And they live on forever.
-Like our soul.
+Like your soul.

 There’s a lot we didn’t understand back in the day, but not today.
 Advances in medical technology have laid bare the excuses we used to justify our selfishness.